PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `365 passed in 19.09s`, plus the branch-changed broad related suite with `1416 passed in 24.00s`.

+The sole model-only dequant-logistic-Mul-quantize bridge call now retains its existing one-counter dictionary as `_terminal_dequant_logistic_mul_quantize_bridge_stats`.
+The assignment-only orchestration change preserves the optional indexed owner contract, captured Swish-closure/Swish-QDQ-island boundaries, and TensorFlow-free core.
+The retained value has no consumer.

+This checkpoint passes the focused indexed logistic/Swish orchestration gate with `382 passed in 19.29s`, plus the branch-changed broad related suite with `1433 passed in 24.66s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.